 The goals continued to flow as the Belgian thrived as the main man in the Everton attack, his pace and power tormenting Premier League defences as he bullied even the best centre-backs in the division.

 Lukaku scored 87 goals in just 166 appearances for Everton over a four-year spell at Goodison Park, his prolific form attracting the attention of Manchester United who sealed his signing in a £75m deal.

 The forward began brightly with the Red Devils and scored an impressive 26 goals during his debut season, though he was often criticised for a lack of all-round contribution and fell somewhat out-of-favour during his second season at the club.

-Despite an impressive strike-rate of 42 goals in 96 appearances he was sold to Inter Milan after just two seasons in 2019, a figure of £73m taking the star to the San Siro where he has since enjoyed a stunning start to his Nerazzurri career.
+Despite an impressive strike-rate of 42 goals in 96 appearances he was sold to Inter Milan after just two seasons in 2019, a figure of £73m taking the star to the San Siro where he scored 64 goals across two seasons.